StatCan/aaw/docs/en/3-MLOps/Machine-Learning-Training-Pipelines.md

     ```

-Finally, you can deploy the trained machine learning model in a production environment.
-This could involve packaging the model as a REST API, deploying it as a container, or integrating it with other applications or systems.

-JupyterLab provides a powerful and flexible environment for training machine learning models.
-By following these steps, you can leverage JupyterLab's capabilities to build and train machine learning models that meet your specific needs and requirements.

 ### Using Argo Workflows

 ![Argo Workflows](../images/argo-workflows-assembly-line.jpg)

+!!! info "MLOps Best Practices"
-_An excellent tool for anyone looking to implement MLOps practices and streamline the process of deploying machine learning models in production._
+    Argo Workflows is an excellent tool for anyone looking to implement MLOps practices and streamline the process of training and deploying machine learning models or other data science tasks such as ETL.

-**[Argo Workflows](https://argoproj.github.io/argo-workflows/)** is an open source tool for running and managing workflows on Kubernetes.
-It provides an easy way to create, run, and manage complex workflows, and it is particularly well-suited for use in machine learning and data science workflows.
+**[Argo Workflows](https://argoproj.github.io/argo-workflows/)**  is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+Argo Workflows is implemented as a Kubernetes CRD (Custom Resource Definition).
+It is particularly well-suited for use in machine learning and data science workflows.

+Argo Workflows allows you to

+- Define workflows where each step in the workflow is a container.
+- Model multi-step workflows as a sequence of tasks or capture the dependencies between tasks using a directed acyclic graph (DAG).
+- Easily run compute intensive jobs for machine learning or data processing in a fraction of the time using Argo Workflows on Kubernetes.
+- Run CI/CD pipelines natively on Kubernetes without configuring complex software development products.

-Argo Workflows allows you to define, execute, and monitor multi-step workflows, making it easy to manage the entire end-to-end machine learning pipeline.
+making it easy to manage the entire end-to-end machine learning pipeline.
 With Argo Workflows, you can easily build workflows that incorporate tasks such as data preprocessing, model training, and model deployment, all within a Kubernetes environment.

 !!! info ""
     <center>